Subhikshni/Hotel-Booking-Analysis/README.md

 5. Visualizations: Various types of visualizations, including bar charts, count plots, pie charts, and line graphs, were created to present the findings.

 ## Visualizations
-The `visualizations/` directory contains all the generated visualizations in PNG or other relevant formats.
+The `Hotel Booking.ipynb` directory contains all the generated visualizations in PNG or other relevant formats.

 ## Requirements
 - Python 3.x